MrByteWraith/SimpleCppProjects/README.md

 - **Mastermind Game**: The Mastermind game implementation.
 This project includes classes and functions to play the Mastermind game, where the player has to guess a secret code within a certain number of attempts.

+- **Robot Fight Simulation**: A simple simulation game.
+This project includes classes and functions to simulate robot fights.

 ## Getting Started

 To get started with any of the projects, simply navigate to their respective directories and follow the instructions provided in the README files.